Jarrrk/AltisWebmin/README.md

 Installation
 ------------
 1. Unzip the contents from the [latest release](https://github.com/Jarrrk/AltisWebmin/releases) and upload them to your site.
 2. Update `assets/php/config.php` with your SQL server credentials.
-(Same as server details)
+(Same as game server details)
 3. Upload or run `assets/extra/altisWebmin.sql` on your respective SQL database.
+(Typically arma3life)
 4. Navigate your browser to the domain of where you uploaded the files.
 5. Default username and password is: admin & adminpassword
 6. Profit ;)